Aging in Place Remodeling Ideas for Now and the Future

 - Create contrasts when levels change, especially on stairs.
 “If you are going down the stairs and the surfaces of the steps all look the same, you may not tell where one step ends,” said Kammi.
 “A light above the stairs can cast shadows to show the edge of the step.”
 Stairs with contrasting color edges or traction strips are other safe options.

-- Upgrade doorways—All doors, including interior doors, should be at least 36 inches wide to accommodate someone in a wheelchair.
+- Upgrade doorways—All doors, including interior doors, should be at least 36 inches wide to accommodate a wheelchair.
 The door hardware should be levers rather than knobs, which are difficult for some older people, as well as young children, to use.

 - Embrace the smart home—There are a number of devices that can be controlled from a smartphone, tablet, or home computer.
 Some systems allow the user to adjust the thermostat, lock doors, and turn lights on and off.
 There are even systems that will send out an alert if the water heater is leaking.
 Video doorbells let those inside see who is at the door without opening it.